volatiletech/sqlboiler/README.md

-      --no-tests              Disable generated go test files -o, --output string         The name of the folder to output to (default "models") -p, --pkgname string        The name you wish to assign to your generated package (default "models")
+      --no-tests              Disable generated go test files -o, --output string         The name of the folder to output to (default "models") -p, --pkgname string        The name you wish to assign to your generated package (default "models") -t, --tag stringSlice       Struct tags to be included on your models in addition to json, yaml, toml
 ```

 Follow the steps below to do some basic model generation.
 Once we've generated